anguyen8/XAI-papers/README.md

-# Deep Learning Papers Reading Roadmap

->If you are a newcomer to the Deep Learning area, the first question you may have is "Which paper should I start reading from?"

->Here is a reading roadmap of Deep Learning papers!

-The roadmap is constructed in accordance with the following four guidelines:

-- From outline to detail
-- From old to state-of-the-art
-- from generic to specific areas
-- focus on state-of-the-art

-You will find many papers that are quite new but really worth reading.

-I would continue adding papers to this roadmap.
+# Papers on Understanding and Explaining Neural Networks

+This is an on-going attempt to consolidate all interesting efforts in the area of understanding / interpreting / explaining / visualizing neural networks.

 ---------------------------------------

-# 1 Deep Learning History and Basics
+# 1 GUI tools

-## 1.0 Book

 **[0]** Bengio, Yoshua, Ian J. Goodfellow, and Aaron Courville. "**Deep learning**."
 An MIT Press book.
-(2015). [[html]](http://www.deeplearningbook.org/) **(Deep Learning Bible, you can read this book while reading following papers.)** :star::star::star::star::star:
+(2015). [[html]](http://www.deeplearningbook.org/) **(Deep Learning Bible, you can read this book while reading following papers.)**

 ## 1.1 Survey